usinfosec/comp/README.md

 ### Setup

 1. Clone the repo into a public GitHub repository (or fork https://github.com/trycompai/comp/fork).
-If you plan to distribute the code, keep the source code public to comply with [AGPLv3](https://github.com/trycompai/comp/blob/main/LICENSE).
-To clone in a private repository, [acquire a commercial license](https://trycomp.ai)
+If you modify and distribute the code, or run it as a network service, you must provide the source code to users under the terms of AGPLv3.
+For uses not covered by AGPLv3, a commercial license is available.

    ```sh
    git clone https://github.com/trycompai/comp.git